alexfikl/erc-stg/README.rst

 * ``\ercacronym``: sets the proposal acronym (must match the title).
 * ``\ercsummary``: defines the summary that appears on the title page of Part B1.
 * ``\erccrossummary``: defines the cross-disciplinary proposal justification that appears on the title page of Part B1.
+If no such justification is needed, use the ``\ercnocrosssummary`` command to remove the box and text for this part.

 The following optional helper environments are also defined: